8 great places to buy ice cream in Dorset

 Flavours: Using techniques and flavours from Sicily, Lollipop Gelato serves authentic Italian ice cream with whimsical names such 'Berry Poppins' and 'Tira-Miss-You'.
 The parlour is notorious for its ice cream topped waffles with all of the trimmings and there's ten vegan gelato flavours available too.

 Where can I find it?
-You can find the main branch in Bournemouth with seasonal shops in Poole and Swanage.
+You can find the main branch in Bournemouth with a seasonal kiosk in Swanage.

 Where can I find it?
 Finley's Cafe can be found right next to Lulworth Cove.
 It's an ideal spot to cool off with an ice cream after a hot summer's day spent swimming and sunbathing.